OpenMusicKontrollers/Tjost/README.md

 ### JACK

 Tjost makes use of JACK's new metadata API.
-However, as this is only available in JACK1, if you link to JACK2, you need to disable its usage in CMake.
+However, as this is only available in JACK1, if you link to JACK2, it won't use it.

 ### Lua